larrylart/blue_keyboard/README.md

 ## Features

 - Emulates a **USB HID keyboard** when plugged in.
   - ⚠️ Subject to host OS keyboard layout.
-For correct special characters, flash the firmware with the appropriate layout.
+For correct special characters, layout - you need to select the from within the remote app (ie KeePassDX) the host keyboard layout.
 - Advertises as a **Bluetooth device** for pairing and communication.
 The key will show up in your Bluetooth devices as "KPKB_SRV01"
   - Secure pairing: a PIN is displayed on the dongle screen.
   - Screen feedback: